AnesHamdani08/AUDX/README.md

 # Features(Arranged by number of appearance)
  - Clean and Modern UI Based on HandyControls
  - Support for: MP3, M4A, MP2, MP1, OGG, WAV, FLAC, ALAC, Webm, WMA, AIFF, custom generated, and more via OS codecs and add-ons<br>
  - Load from: Local, Youtube, Soundcloud, URL
- - Library Scanning
  - Sleep Timer
  - Internal and External Tags Manager
  - FX: